hanspr/mi-ide/config/micro-ide/help/commands.md

 * `retab`: Replaces all leading tabs with spaces or leading spaces with tabs depending on the value of `tabstospaces`.

-* `raw`: Micro will open a new tab and show the escape sequence for every event it receives from the terminal.
-This shows you what micro actually sees from the terminal and helps you see which bindings aren't possible and why.
+* `raw`: micro-ide will open a new tab and show the escape sequence for every event it receives from the terminal.
+This shows you what micro-ide actually sees from the terminal and helps you see which bindings aren't possible and why.
 This is most useful for debugging keybindings.